ScilifelabDataCentre/RDM-guidelines/content/topics/ENA-submission-tutorial.md

 #### **Submit samples**

 * ENA documentation on <a href="https://ena-docs.readthedocs.io/en/latest/submit/samples/programmatic.html" target="_blank">Register samples programmatically</a>.
-* Create the metadata .xml, [Alectoris-graeca-samples.xml](/files/ena_tutorial/Alectoris-graeca-samples.xml), for the 4 samples.
+* Create the metadata .xml, [Alectoris-graeca-samples.xml](/files/ena_tutorial/Alectoris-graeca-samples.xml), for the four samples.
 * As with the study, a submission.xml is needed.
 We can reuse the one already created, but the HOLD action will not have any effect since all samples are private 'forever' unless an experiment refers to it.
 The sample will become public the same time as the experiment becomes public.
 * Submit in a terminal window by typing:
     ```